How can you keep your members updated without sending them too many communications?

 2. Offer valuable content.

 Offering valuable content goes hand-in-hand with segmentation, but it goes even further.
-Research from Community Brands shows that a top driver of member retention is access to information about the latest news, regulations, trends, and other issues affecting an association’s profession or industry.
+Research from Momentive Software shows that a top driver of member retention is access to information about the latest news, regulations, trends, and other issues affecting an association’s profession or industry.
 In addition to segmenting your list, be sure to provide valuable content about your profession – in the form of tip sheets, news items, and reports.
 Your members will begin to think of you as the go-to source of industry information and a trusted partner who helps them reach their goals.

 3. Respect member preferences.